dataloop/dataloop-support/docs/alerting/rules.md

-# Rules
+# Alert Rules

-Rules are comprised of **criteria** and **actions**.
+Alert rules are comprised of **criteria** and **actions**.
 It is recommended that all rules be created based on tags and that criteria for a given service are grouped together based on severity.

 * Example: The rule 'ElasticSearch Warning' may contain criteria that need attention but wouldn't necessarily wake anyone up.
 The actions for this rule would email a group and send a webhook to Slack.
-Whereas the 'ElasticSearch Critical' rule would contain a few critical checks, such as service down and would send a webhook to Pagerduty.
+Whereas the 'ElasticSearch Critical' rule would contain a few critical checks, such as service down and would send a webhook to PagerDuty.

-Criterias are made up of a scope, the metric to alert on and options like comparator, duration and threshold.
+Criteria are made up of a scope, the metric to alert on and options like comparator, duration and threshold.

 Supported actions include sending an email or a webhook.
 When a webhook is configured for a supported integration (listed under the Integrations section of the support docs) we detect the url and send additional fields.

 If multiple criteria are created within a rule then **ANY** need to be met before the rule is triggered and **ALL** actions are run.

-Outyer rules are very flexible, to the point where you can shoot yourself in the foot if you choose to do so.
+Outlyer rules are very flexible, to the point where you can shoot yourself in the foot if you choose to do so.

 * Example: You can create a plugin to monitor a service and apply it to one tag of agents.
 Then configure a criteria to alert on that same plugin using a different tag that only contains a subset of agents that the plugin is deployed to.
 For this reason we have defined a simple traffic light system to help uncover mistakes in setup.